 The Brookings Papers on Economic Activity (BPEA) is an academic journal published twice a year by the Economic Studies program at Brookings.
 Each edition of the journal includes five or six new papers on macroeconomic topics currently impacting public policy.

 Below you’ll find five new papers submitted to the Fall 2018 journal and presented at Brookings on September 13-14.
 The papers include a look at the real effects of the financial crisis 10 years after its worst moments, how the Federal Reserve got from the gold standard to its 2 percent inflation target and what should trigger a new framework for monetary policy, and much more.

-The final versions of each paper will be published later this year.
+Order the published version of the journal here.
 Sign up here to learn more about subscribing to the journal to read the final papers.
 Visit the BPEA search page or the best of BPEA to browse research presented at past conferences from 1970 to present.

 In his new BPEA paper, former Federal Reserve Chair Ben Bernanke examines why many forecasters failed to anticipate the severity of the Great Recession and what really drove the economy into such a tailspin.
 Bernanke’s research, which is rooted in quantitative analysis of how the 2007-2009 financial crisis affected the economy, argues that the housing bust, while significantly damaging, can’t on its own explain why the Great Recession was so bad.